7rulnik/gtlb-job-log-viewer/README.md

 # TODO

-- [ ] Publish in diffrent broswer's stores
+- [ ] Publish into diffrent broswer's stores
 - [ ] Fix section's durations and add some styles for it
 - [ ] Parse links
 - [ ] Custom highlight color schemes and fonts